Luiz-N/route-search/README.md

 * This app is probably about 80% google apis.
 (Even the circles)
 * Every circle is a seperate ajax call.
 The delay between each circle's results is intentional to avoid hitting Google too fast.
 (They don't like that)
 * This was intended for short distances but it actually does work for long distances. (google will eventually start choking you though)
+* A maximum of only 20 results are shown per circle... (a much more expensive "radar" search would be required to get fuller results)

 Next potential steps: